welcome to our site

 (989) 846-4565 ext.
 5

-Michigan’s Conservation Reserve Enhancement Program (CREP) was created to help protect our environment and wildlife.
-The Michigan Department of Agriculture and Rural Development (MDARD) is partnering with the U.S. Department of Agriculture (USDA) to implement conservation practices of great significance to the state, and valuable to the nation, in matters of soil erosion, water quality, and wildlife habitat.
+The Michigan Department of Agriculture and Rural Development (MDARD) is partnering with the U.S. Department of Agriculture (USDA) to implement conservation practices of great significance to the state, and value to the nation, in matters of soil erosion, water quality, and wildlife habitat

 CREP priority watersheds include the Lake Macatawa, Western Lake Erie Basin, and Saginaw Bay watersheds.
 Eligible land must be planted with an agricultural commodity (any crop planted and produced by annual soil tilling) four of the six years from 2012 to 2017 and is physically and legally capable of being planted to an agricultural commodity in a normal manner.

 Selected land within Michigan’s CREP priority watersheds is eligible for the program.
 Property owners in these priority watersheds are strongly encouraged to take part.
-The local USDA Farm Service Agency can help landowners identify suitable
+The local USDA Farm Service Agency can help landowners identify suitable parcels of land.

 Office: 989-846-4564 ext.
 5